Logo

 Does inflation affect fixed rate mortgages?

+Not while the fixed term is active.
 If you have a fixed rate mortgage, you won’t see a change in your monthly payments when the inflation rate rises until the end of your fixed term.
 When your fixed term expires, you’ll usually be moved onto your lender’s standard variable rate, which rises and falls based on changes in the market, or you can remortgage onto a new fixed rate deal.

 Discover how much you could boost your buying budget